XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/theater.md

 >
 > Even numbered theater?
 Wait for the next theater and they'll join the HOC gacha.

-### I'm thinking of using Landmine Fairy.
-Will they work?

-> Well yes... as a stat stick.
-Can't use a Strategy Fairy skill in theater ~~mostly because you can't tap a node to activate it in the first place~~.
-Stick to Combat Fairies if you want to use skills.

 ### Is Core/Critical Zone harder than Advanced?

 > Core 8 yes.
 To be clear, Core 1-3 is like Easy, Core 4-6 are Intermediate, and Core 7-8 are Advanced.